covcom/300CEM/Week_03_XML_and_Gradle/README.md

 ![gradle_files](.md_images/gradle_files.png)

 This is a bit confusing when you first look at them as there're so many different files.
-I think Google realized that as well, so they put a short description next to file names i.e. those in brackets.
+But fortunately there areshort description next to file names i.e. those in brackets.
 For exmample, local.properties file contain configurations for SDK location.

 To make things worse, there're two files with the same name - build.gradle - one for 'Project' and one for 'Module':

 1. `build.gradle (Project: MyXml2)` defines Gradle itself, for example, repositories (jcenter) and dependencies.
 2. `build.gradle (Module: app)` defines various aspects of module build settings.
 More on this later.

 You have used many times `R.id.something` in your java source code, now it's the time to have a look at it.
-On your hard drive, naviagate to app/build/generated/source/r/debug/com/example/jianhuayang/maxml file, open R.java file in a text editor.
+On your hard drive, naviagate to app/build/generated/source/r/debug/com/example/jianhuayang/myxml file, open R.java file in a text editor.
 Try to locate 'id' class.
 Now you'll see different IDs available to you, either generated by the system or by yourself.
 Note that id itself is a class, and different IDs in it are actually integers.

 ![id](.md_images/id.png)